A Pragmatic Study of Manipulation: A Theoretical Perspective

 License

-This journal publishes articles under the Creative Commons Attribution License (CC BY 4.0 International), which permits use, sharing, adaptation, distribution, and reproduction in any medium or format, for any purpose, including commercial use, provided appropriate credit is given to the author(s) and the source.
+All articles published in this journal are licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).
+This license permits unrestricted use, sharing, adaptation, distribution, and reproduction in any medium or format, provided appropriate credit is given to the original author(s) and source, a link to the license is provided, and any changes made are indicated.

-https://creativecommons.org/licenses/by/4.0/
+License details: https://creativecommons.org/licenses/by/4.0/